-Every now and then, the idea comes up to find the fastest way through whole video games, levels, or even just small sections by using brute-force: emulating every input button combination and choosing the fastest one.
+Every now and then, the idea comes up to TAS sections using brute-force: simply testing every input button combination and choosing the fastest one.

 With an emulator you can check a Trace Logger and see how a game executes ~10,000 instructions per frame.
 And since a game runs at roughly 60FPS, it's 600,000 Instructions Per Second (IPS).